booya-at/OpenGlider/docs/sphinx/source/developer.rst

 Code Conventions
 ----------------

-Code conventions are pretty redundant for python, but:
+There is not much to say about code conventions in python, but:
     * Use python-3 compatible Language::

         print("use print as a function")